Icofunding/Legal/Flixxo ICO T&C.md

-TERMS AND CONDITIONS RELATING TO TOKEN SALE
+# TERMS AND CONDITIONS RELATING TO TOKEN SALE

-Last updated: 23 October 2017
+**Last updated: 23 October 2017**

 PLEASE READ THESE TERMS AND CONDITIONS (“T&Cs”) CAREFULLY.
 BY MAKING A CONTRIBUTION TO FLIXXO LIMITED FOR THE PURCHASE OF FLIXXO TOKENS (“FLIXX”) DURING THE TOKEN SALE, YOU WILL BE BOUND BY THESE T&Cs AND ALL TERMS INCORPORATED HEREIN BY REFERENCE.

 BY ACCEPTING THESE T&CS, YOU WILL BE ENTERING INTO A BINDING AGREEMENT WITH FLIXXO LIMITED.
 IN EXCHANGE FOR THE PAYMENT BY THE CONTRIBUTOR OF A CONTRIBUTION MADE DURING THE CONTRIBUTION PERIOD FLIXXO AGREES TO ISSUE TO CONTRIBUTOR CERTAIN UNITS OF FLIXX SUBJECT TO THE TERMS SET FORTH IN THESE T&Cs.

 THESE T&Cs CONTAIN PROVISIONS WHICH AFFECT YOUR LEGAL RIGHTS.
 NOTE THAT THESE T&Cs CONTAIN A BINDING ARBITRATION CLAUSE.
 IF YOU DO NOT AGREE TO THESE T&Cs, DO NOT MAKE A CONTRIBUTION FOR THE PURCHASE OF FLIXX AND NAVIGATE AWAY FROM THE FLIXXO WEBSITE.

-PROHIBITION ON U.S CONTRIBUTORS
+**PROHIBITION ON U.S CONTRIBUTORS

 Due to legal and regulatory uncertainty in the United States of America, citizens and green card holders of and persons residing in the United States of America are prohibited from making contributions to Flixxo and participating in the Token Sale.
 Persons from the United States of America that participate in the Token Sale by providing false information about their citizenship, residency and/or nationality shall be in breach of these T&Cs and shall be required to indemnify Flixxo in respect of any damages and/or losses suffered due to this breach in accordance with the indemnification provisions set out in these T&Cs.

-PARTIES TO THESE T&Cs
+**PARTIES TO THESE T&Cs

 FLIXXO LIMITED is a company incorporated and registered in Gibraltar with registration number 116199 and shall be the creator of Flixx under these T&Cs.
 There may be other entities within the Flixxo group of companies from time to time (“Flixxo Companies”) that will develop, manage and/or operate the Flixxo Platform (as defined in clause 1 below) (or parts thereof) and references in these T&Cs to “Flixxo”, “Company”, “we”, “our” or “us” shall be to FLIXXO LIMITED, the Flixxo Companies and their respective successors and assigns.

 References in these T&Cs to “Contributor”, “your” or “you” are to the person/entity who accepts these T&Cs and agrees to make a contribution to Flixxo as set out in and on the terms of these T&Cs.
 You and Flixxo shall together be referred to as the “Parties” and references to a “Party” shall be to the relevant one of them as the context requires.
 If you have any questions relating to these T&Cs, please contact us at presale@flixxo.com

-YOU AND FLIXXO HEREBY AGREE AS FOLLOWS:
+**YOU AND FLIXXO HEREBY AGREE AS FOLLOWS:

 1. Flixxo Platform

 1.1.
 Flixxo is a decentralized platform (the “Flixxo Platform”) aimed at developing an economy on top of a distributed video distribution network that leverages the Ethereum blockchain to provide a decentralized payment and incentive framework.
 The Platform will handle a video distribution ecosystem based on rules that have been determined by both (i) the Platform’s general infrastructure and (ii) the specific requirements of the relevant user.

 1.2.
 For a more detailed description of the proposed Flixxo Platform, please refer to

 1.2.1.a)	the Flixxo website at https://www.flixxo.com/;

-1.2.1.b)	the Flixxo Whitepaper (a copy of which can be found at 				https://www.flixxo.com/assets/docs/flixxo-white-paper_v0.5.pdf);

-(collectively referred to as the “Project Documentation”)
+1.2.1.b)	the Flixxo Whitepaper (a copy of which can be found at 				https://www.flixxo.com/assets/docs/flixxo-white-paper_v0.5.pdf);(collectively referred to as the “Project Documentation”)

 1.3.
 The information contained in the Project Documentation is of descriptive nature only, is not binding and does not form part of these T&Cs.